michelp/pgsodium/README.md

     COMMIT;

-For more paranoia you can use a function to check that the connection being used is secure or a unix domain socket.
+For additional paranoia you can use a function to check that the connection being used is secure or a unix domain socket.

     CREATE FUNCTION is_ssl_or_domain_socket() RETURNS bool
     LANGUAGE plpgsql AS $$